3. Introduction

 lab has a few workstations that aren't in use, you can use all of their idle

-CPUs to process a single R job using parLapply
+CPUs to process a single R job using parLapply without having to

 configure any sort of complex parallel computing environment using PSOCK.